-- g.
-On or after January 1, 2024, a participant must sign and submit consent forms at their next interim or regularly scheduled income reexamination.
-After all applicants or participants over the age of 18 in a family have signed and submitted a consent form once on or after January 1, 2024, family members do not need to sign and submit subsequent consent forms at the next interim or regularly scheduled income examination except under the following circumstances: - a.
+- a.
+The rendering of a final adverse decision for an assistance applicant; - b.
+The cessation of a participant's eligibility for assistance from HUD and the LMHA; or - c.
+The express revocation by the assistance applicant or recipient (or applicable family member) of the authorization, in a written notification to HUD. - g.
+On or after January 1, 202517, a participant must sign and submit consent forms at their next interim or regularly scheduled income reexamination.
+After all applicants or participants over the age of 18 in a family have signed and submitted a consent form once on or after January 1, 2025, family members do not need to sign and submit subsequent consent forms at the next interim or regularly scheduled income examination except under the following circumstances: - a.
 When any person 18 years or older becomes a member of the family, that family member must sign and submit a consent form; - b.
 When a member of the family turns 18 years of age, that family member must sign and submit a consent form; or - c.
-As required by HUD or LMHA in administrative instructions. - F. Special College Student Eligibility Rules
+As required by HUD or LMHA in administrative instructions.

+F. Special College Student Eligibility Rules